stelzinga/MF/Management_Framework-Appendix.md

 A Maturity Model is a framework of improvement of Processes to achieve an ultimate goal of the Process being self-improving.
 It is used  to develop and refine maturity of a Venture over time and its key tenet is Skill and Knowledge growth.
 There are various Models with different names, and they aim achieving similar results.
 The most used model is called the *Capability Maturity Model* or CMM which is from 1990, by Carenegie Mellon Uni and which is referred to mostly for Software Development, although it can be used elsewhere.
 Later the CMMI was developed as an improved version of the CMM.
 See also: <https://www.tutorialspoint.com/cmmi/index.htm>.
 ________________________________________
 ## Business Continuity Management (Framework)
-Business Continuity Management (BCM) is a framework that establishes the manner in which business Operations can continue even during internally or externally caused *adverse conditions* a.k.a. *disasters*.
+Business Continuity Management (BCM) is a framework that establishes the manner in which business Operations can continue *to the best of the ability* during internally or externally caused *adverse conditions* a.k.a. *disasters*.
 The ability to continue is referred to as *recovery strength* or *resilience* and thus the processes involved in implementing and maintaining a *recovery plan* to continue operations is called Business Continuity Management.

 Business Continuity for Data Driven Companies
-The following framework is relevant for companies that operate with Data as a main Asset which is the case for companies like banks, insurance, investment managers, brokers, etc.
+BCM's ultimate objective is to minimise the impact of an adverse event on the Operations of a company).
+The following framework explains how this is achieved for companies that operate with Data as a main Service (and Asset) which is the case for companies like banks, insurances, investment managers, brokers, etc.

 ### Conceptual Framework
-To asses Resilience for Data driven companies, a Conceptual Framework is used which considers the following:
+To achieve its objective Data Driven Companies can use use a Conceptual Framework as follows:
 - Components
-- Stress Levels
+- Unavailability
 - Recovery Components
-- Connectivity between Components
-- Recovery Process
+- Recovery
-- Scenario Analysis
+- Scenarios
+- Return to BAU
-- Dimensions
+- Impact
 - Data
 - Urgency
 - Testing
 - Further Considerations
-- Cost
+- Crisis Management

-These aspects will be discussed next.

 ### Components
-The Conceptual Framework supposes  a simple structure of a Data driven company, based on its key production Components as follows:
+The Conceptual Framework supposes a simple structure of a Data driven company, based on key Components that deliver the Services of the company:

 _____________________________________
             Public Infra

-         Office   Suppliers
             ⇗⇙ ⇘⇖
+         Office  ⇆ Suppliers
+          ⇗⇙      ⇘⇖
            User Apps  ⇆  Server Apps
         ⇗⇙       (incl Data)
   Clients ⇆ Staff
 _____________________________________

-    Fig 1: Conceptual Framework
+    Fig 1: Conceptual Framework Components

-In which:
+In which (in brackets the Profile Tree Item it relates to)
-- Public Infra: train, metro, taxi, bus, railway, road, but also public internet incl. telephony and broadband.
+- Public Infra (Environment): train, metro, taxi, bus, railway, road, but also public internet incl. telephony and broadband.
 It encompasses everything else not mentioned below.
-- Clients: although not in direct control of the company's recovery scope, being able to stay connected to clients is key for most companies
+- Clients (Clients): although not in direct control of the company's recovery scope, being able to stay connected to Clients is key for most companies.
-- Office: building where Staff work.
-Could be if home working is applicable for the Company.
+- Office (Assets): building where Staff work and which provides the necessary structure for User Apps through items like chair, desk, electricity, network, etc. This could be home if home working is applicable for the Company.
-- Staff: an employee working in office or from home or both using one or more User Apps, this includes personal devices with company software accessible via broadband, WiFi, etc. Structurally, this also includes the psychological constraints (more on this later).
+- Staff (Staff): an employee working in office or from home or both using one or more User Apps, this includes personal devices with company software accessible via internet (broadband, WiFi, etc).
+Structurally, this also includes the psychological constraints.
-- User Apps:Software running on Hardware i.e., a PC or Laptop and connecting to Server Apps.
+- User Apps (Assets): Software running on Hardware and connecting to Server Apps i.e., a PC or Laptop with office software (word processor, mail, chat) and business software.
+Some User Apps can be standalone i.e., not connecting to a Server App.
-- Server Apps: core business functionality embedded in Software and running on Hardware.
+- Server Apps (Assets): core business functionality embedded in Software and running on Hardware.
 The Server App is thus Software + Hardware.
-In the Conceptual Framework the Server Apps also include *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
+In the Conceptual Framework the Server Apps also embeds *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
+Server Apps are deemed running in a separate building called Data Center, but this is not necessarily true for smaller companies.
-- Suppliers: e.g., exchanges, brokers, data vendors, but also building rentals (see below).
+- Suppliers (Suppliers): third parties providing essential services to the company e.g., data vendors, exchanges, brokers, but also building rentals (see below).
-- ⇆, ⇗⇙: Network Components assuring *connectivity*, the components that link everything together: Routers, Switches, cabling, etc.
+- ⇆, ⇗⇙: Network Components assuring *connectivity*, the components that link everything together: Routers, Switches, cabling, telecommunications, etc. Connectivity is mostly assured by a combination of internal owned connectivity and Supplier owned connectivity.
+In the Conceptual Framework we mean the internally maintained connectivity.
+For example, if a telco line between two locations fails, then that is a Supplier owned issue.

-The Public Infra is composed of a broad range of constructions and utilities that Staff can use to move from their home (or client, etc) to the Office and to connect to the public Internet.
-Staff rely on User Apps that either can operate stand-alone i.e., do not need Server Apps, or connect to Server Apps to perform the various Activities of the company.
-Server Apps include  the hardware to host business software, but also includes the hardware and basic operating systems to host databases, file servers etc. In other words, the Data in the conceptual framework is shown separate (for reasons explained later) but is located in Server Apps (hence the arrows to and from).
-Last but not least, Server Apps may consist of interconnected Hardware and Software although the conceptual framework does not show this.
-It may also be that Server Apps are actually provided by a Supplier within the control of that Supplier e.g., the company only gets the result from the Supplier into its User Apps!
-Note that Server Apps in this framework are deemed in a different building than the Office.
-Often such building is called a Data Center, a specialised setup to host hardware and associated software and provided by a Supplier.

 The Components in the above diagram are few.
 In reality, however, *each* Component has most often many *Sub-Components*.
 For example, a Company may operate out of two countries meaning two different Public Infras.
-In most cases there are  many Staff, using many User Apps running (with each Staff having one or more PCs and/or Laptops).
+In most cases there are  many Staff, using many User Apps (with each Staff having one or more PCs and/or Laptops).
 The Staff can operate from several floors in a single Office building or even across multiple Office buildings.
 The various User Apps connect to many Server Apps connecting to different Suppliers.
-If one were to expand the above conceptual diagram into its possible Sub-Components then depending on the company, it can span many pages of diagram with a vast amount of details.
+If one were to expand the above conceptual diagram into its possible Sub-Components then depending on the company, it can span many pages of diagram with a vast amount of detail.
 In this section most often the term *Components* is used to indicate both Components as well the more granular level of Sub-Components.

-### Stress Levels
+### Unavailability
 From the above Conceptual Framework, it is easy to see that for day-to-day Operations, every component needs to be available and operating as expected.
-Said differently, by (theoretically) *shocking* or *stressing* each component, an assessment can be made into the capacity of a company to sustain Operations, even if partially.
-Such assessment can also show what would be required to be able to *continue* or *recover* the Activities that make up all Operations.
+Said differently, by (theoretically) *shocking* or *stressing* each component, an assessment can be made into the capacity of a company to sustain Operations if a Component is *unavailable* even if partially unavailable.
+Such assessment can then  help determine what would be required to be able to *continue* or *recover* the Activities that make up Operations.

-There are many ways to "stress" components.
+There are many ways to stress components.
 But the simplest way is to simply assume a component is either:
-- Fully Available a.k.a.
-Business As Usual (BAU), 0% unavailable, 100% available
+- 0% unavailable: fully available, 100% available
-- Partially Available, anything in between above and below e.g., 50% unavailable
+- 50% unavailable: partially available, anything between 0% and 100% unavailable
-- Not Available, i.e., 0% available, 100% unavailable

-Such *Stress Levels* can be given a nr, a letter, a color, or just a label like a percentage.
+- 100% unavailable: not available, 0% available

+Each Component has many different reasons to be (partially) unavailable:
+- Staff can be sick or having had an accident either directly or indirectly (family member).
+Or Staff can simply walk out on work e.g., a strike or resignation.
+- Hardware will fail at one point e.g., memory failure, cooling unit failure, disk failure, etc. This can impact both User Apps and Server Apps.
+- Software can fail as a result of a bug, end of license, etc. This can impact both User Apps and Server Apps.
+- Offices can become inaccessible due to a strike in relation to the company or become non-functional e.g., electricity outage.
+- Public Infra can become unavailable e.g., public transport failure or a general strike.
+- Network components are composed of both Hardware and Software (see above) and in addition, the cabling used between the Network components may be cut accidentally.

+Side Note:
-Are all Stress Levels actually possible?
+Are the three Unavailability Levels realistic?
 Take for example Staff.
 Is a single person 50% available?
 Probably not, although scenarios could be devised where this is actually the case e.g., half day work.
-However, Staff often operates in Groups, and 50% of a Group not being able to show up for work is easier to imagine (viral disease, or simply half of them went out together and got food poisoning).
-Similarly for Office, is it really possible to have an only 50% available office?
+However, Staff often operates in Groups, and 50% of a Group not being able to show up for work is easier to imagine (viral disease, or half of them went out to dinner together and got food poisoning).
+Similarly for Office, is it really possible to have a 50% unavailable office?
 Well, yes: as mentioned above, offices can have multiple floors.
 One floor can be flooded and not another.
-For USer Apps a similar concepts can be applied, it may be that only a single User App is affected by a bug, and all other User Apps still work as normal, etc. As can be seen, in a larger company, where Component within the Conceptual Framework are composed of sub-components, it is very well possible to have Stress Levels of 50% or even more granular, like 10, 20, 30% etc.
+For User Apps a similar concept can be applied, it may be that only a single User App is affected by a bug, and all other User Apps still work as normal, etc. As can be seen, in a larger company, where Components within the Conceptual Framework are composed of sub-components, it is very well possible to have Unavailability Levels of 50% or even more granular, like 10, 20, 30% etc.

 ### Recovery Components
 Assuming all Components can fail, companies often opt for a duplication of their setup using *Recovery Components*.
 Having such Recovery Components makes the company *resilient*.
-Resilience in a company's Operations is thus achieved through a full or partial secondary setup as follows:
+Resiliency or redundancy in a company's Operations is thus achieved through a full or partial secondary setup as follows:

 _____________________________________
             Public Infra

-            primary
+              ⇗⇙ ⇘⇖
+            *primary*
          Office   Suppliers
            ⇗⇙     ⇘⇖
            User Apps  ⇆  Server Apps